 If you need to switch out of a fixed rate home loan, it’s likely you’ll need to pay a significant break fee.
 Depending on the size of your loan, loan term and interest rate movements, these break fees can reach thousands of dollars easily.

-So, if you feel like you may want to change loans in the future or consider moving homes, having a fixed rate loan can be risky.
+So, if you feel like you may want to change loans in the future or consider moving homes, having a fixed loan rate can be risky.
 Ask your mortgage broker for further advice on your situation.

 When interest rates fall, you can end up paying more